 Clap your hands, all you nations, shout to God with the voice of rejoicing,

-For the Lord Most High is fearsome, a great King over all the earth.
+For the Lord Most High is terrible, a great King over all the earth.

 He has subdued the peoples under us and the nations under our feet.

-He has chosen us for his inheritance, the beauty of Jacob, which he loved.
+He has chosen us for his inheritance: the beauty of Jacob, which he loved.
 Diapsalma

 God has gone up with a shout, the Lord with the sound of a trumpet.